 Pending NGO Legislative / Regulatory Initiatives

 At the end of 2014, the government completed a new registry system for CSOs as per Decree No. 16.
 The registry system is called RUOS (Unique Registry of Social Organizations) (www.sociedadcivil.gob.ec).
-In 2015, CSOs have been waiting to have their names transferred to the site.
+Since 2015, CSOs have been waiting to have their names transferred to the site.

 Organizational FormsAccording to the new Decree No. 16 there are four types of CSOs: